tawfikhabib/job-board-lite/README.md

 ---

 ## 📜 License
-GPL‑2.0‑or‑later — Free to use, modify, and distribute.
+MIT — Free to use, modify, and distribute.

 ---